Tableau Alternative for AI-Ready Analytics

 Ship from the Terminal

-bon init scaffolds your project. bon deploy pushes schema and dashboards. bon mcp configures AI agent connections. bon datasource add --from-dbt imports dbt models.
+bon init scaffolds your project and generates agent configs for Claude Code, Cursor, and Codex. bon deploy pushes schema and dashboards. bon diff previews changes before deploying. bon pull downloads deployed models locally. bon schema explores your deployed measures and dimensions. bon docs browses documentation from the CLI. bon mcp configures AI agent connections. bon datasource add --from-dbt imports dbt models.
 No GUI required.
 No desktop application.

 Open Source, Full-Featured